Presently, our research suggests VH-MDX is most probably located in the general area around and within the Gloucester Tops.

 The MPA is likely to change with time as new information comes to hand.

 Why?
-Because new information will be found or a better interpretation of existing information will occur.
+Because new information will be found, a better interpretation of existing information will occur or new research analysis techniques will be applied.
 We will move to where research outcomes take us.

 We view VH-MDX as a long term task with significant change along the way.